CircuitVerse/Interactive-Book/docs/latches.md

 ## SR Latch

-SR Latch is also called as Set Reset Latch.
-This latch affects the outputs as long as the enable, E is maintained at ‘1’.
-The circuit diagram of SR Latch is shown in the following figure.
+SR Latch(Set Reset Latch).The output is effected as long as the enable E is set to '1' .The circuit diagram of SR-Latch is given below.

 <div style="text-align:center"><img src="../assets/images/sr_latch.jpg" /></div>

-This circuit has two inputs S & R and two outputs Q(t) & Q(t)’.
-The **upper NOR gate** has two inputs R & complement of present state, Q(t)’ and produces next state, Q(t+1) when enable, E is ‘1’.
+The above circuit has 2 inputs 'S' & 'R' and the outputs Q(t) & Q(t)'.
+The **upper NOR-gate** has two inputs 'R' & complement of present state i.e. Q(t)' and produces next state i.e. Q(t+1) when the enable, E is '1'.
-Similarly, the **lower NOR gate** has two inputs S & present state, Q(t) and produces complement of next state, Q(t+1)’ when enable, E is ‘1’.
+Similarly, the **lower NOR-gate** has 2 inputs 'S' & present state i.e. Q(t) and produces complement of the next state i.e. Q(t+1)' when the enable, E is ‘1’.

-We know that a 2-input NOR gate produces an output, which is the complement of another input when one of the input is ‘0’.
-Similarly, it produces ‘0’ output, when one of the input is ‘1’.
+A 2-input NOR-gate produces an output, which is the inverse of another input, when one of the input is '0',and when one its input is equal to '1' it's output is equal to '0'.

-* If S = 1, then next state Q(t + 1) will be equal to ‘1’ irrespective of present state, Q(t) values.
+* If 'S' is equal to '1', Then Q(t + 1) will be equal to '1' regardless of the present state, Q(t) values.

-* If R = 1, then next state Q(t + 1) will be equal to ‘0’ irrespective of present state, Q(t) values.
+* If 'R' is equal to '1', Then Q(t + 1) will be equal to ‘0’ regardless of the present state, Q(t) values.

-At any time, only of those two inputs should be ‘1’.
-If both inputs are ‘1’, then the next state Q(t + 1) value is undefined.
+At any given time, only one of the two inputs should be ‘1’.
+If both inputs are ‘1’, then the next state i.e. Q(t + 1) value is undefined.

-The following table shows the state table of **SR latch**.
+Truth table for **SR latch**:

 | S      |    R    |   Q(t+1) |
 |:------:|:-------:|:--------:|